 Subnet Mask For IPv4, enter the subnet mask for the system at the primary site and the secondary site.

 For IPv6, enter the prefix.
 Prefix

-Public NIC Select the public NIC for each system from the drop-down list for the system at the primary and secondary site.
+Public NIC Select the public NIC for each system from the drop-down list configuration group online and start GCO manually, after the wizard completes.

 Start GCO after